1. Eligible Persons

-The USA Yoga Championship is comprised of an adult and a youth championship.
-Individuals who participate must be members of the USA Yoga Federation.
-The adult division is open to all individuals 18 years and older.
+USA Yoga competitions are divided into youth, adult and senior divisions.
+All individuals who compete must be members of the USA Yoga Federation.
+The adult division is open to all individuals over the age of 18.
+The senior adult division is open to all individuals 55 years and older.
 The youth division is open to all individuals 11 to 17 years old.
-There are two groups divided by gender for both divisions.
+There are men’s and women’s categories for each division.

 To enter a Regional USA Yoga competition, or the USA National Competition, participants must be active athlete members of USA yoga.